coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoX/LedgerNanoXTroubleshooting/NanoXFixConnectionIssues.md

     6. Click **Update driver** and select automatic driver selection.
     7. Repeat this for both **USB Input Devices**.

--   If it still does not work, please try on a Mac to verify that your Ledger Nano S is working properly.
+>If the issue persists, please try on another operating system to verify that your Ledger Nano S is working properly.
+This could be on a Mac, Linux or different version of Windows.

-## Mac
+## Mac: Advanced

 If you're having connection issues on a Mac, you can try giving Ledger Live full disk access: